aashikriza/SQL-Analysis-of-Famous-Paintings/README.md

 # Famous Paintings Database Case Study

-This repository contains SQL scripts and data files for a case study involving a database of famous paintings.
-The database stores detailed information about artists, their artworks, museums where these artworks are displayed, and various related attributes.
+This repository contains SQL scripts, data files, and a case study involving a database of famous paintings.
+The database was created using datasets obtained from Kaggle and stored in PostgreSQL.
 The case study involves solving several queries to extract meaningful insights from the data.

 ## Table Descriptions